ibm-cloud-docs/discovery-data/connector-web-cloud.md

         -   If you want to restrict the crawl to a single page, add the URL to the **Starting URLs** field.
 For example, `https://www.example.com/banking/faqs.html`.
 Click the edit icon to set the **Maximum number of links to follow** to `0`.

+        The dynamic website web crawl feature, which is controlled by the **Execute JavaScript during crawl switcher** in *Crawl* settings, will be deprecated by September 2025.
+For more information, see [Release notes](/docs/discovery-data?topic=discovery-data-release-notes).
+        {: deprecated}

     -   If the website that you want to crawl uses JavaScript to customize the page content before it is displayed, you must take an extra step.